 The graduate program includes: graduate courses in geology and geosciences, weekly graduate seminars, qualifying exams, and research leading to a master's or Ph.D. thesis.
 Graduates of the masters program have been very successful in securing positions in industry and government as well as being accepted into doctoral programs.
 The Ph.D. program is new, but we anticipate students obtaining positions in academia, government, and non-governmental service organizations.

 Our new Ph.D. program will focus on basic understanding of the geological processes and cycles which affect human well-being and how the increasing human population and technology alter those processes and their effects.
 The program will build on our current research areas and focus on new and emerging areas of geosciences.
 The degree name, geosciences, reflects the increasing interdisciplinary interactions in the field, and we encourage students from a variety of science majors who are qualified to take graduate coursework in geosciences to consider the program.

-Students must complete the required coursework (7 courses for the masters and 8 courses for the Ph.D.) from the selection in the graduate program, pass a written and oral qualifying examination, and submit an acceptable thesis including an oral final presentation of that thesis.
+Students must complete the required coursework (7 courses for the masters and 8 courses for the Ph.D. if not admitted with a masters degree, 4 courses with transfer of masters coursework) from the selection in the graduate program, pass a written and oral qualifying examination, and submit an acceptable thesis including an oral final presentation of that thesis.

 - Geosciences Ph.D.
 (NEW; not yet accepting applications)

 - Geology M.S.: Program Goals, Program Information(college web site)